Panzerschrek/U-00DC-Sprache/source/docs/en/cpp_header_converter.rst

 C++ header converter is a tool, which allows to generate Ü bindings for C or C++ header files.
 C headers are fully supported, but only limited subset of C++ headers may be converted.
 This tool is designed for simplification of C and Ü code interaction.
-The output file, produced by it, may be imported directly in Ü code or it may be first manually tweaked, if it's necessary.
+The output file, produced by it, may be imported directly in Ü code or it may be manually tweaked first, if it's necessary.

 C++ header converter is based on *clang* source code and thus can parse any valid C header properly, exactly like real C compilers do this.
 So, there is no problem of mis-parsing some headers, what often happens with some hand-written C parsers.